awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

 + You do not need to have any users or groups created in the Production account\.
 + An Amazon S3 bucket created in the Production account\.
 We call it `ProductionApp` in this tutorial, but because S3 bucket names must be globally unique, you must use a bucket with a different name\.

-## Step 1 \- Create a Role<a name="tutorial_cross-account-with-roles-1"></a>
+## Step 1: Create a Role<a name="tutorial_cross-account-with-roles-1"></a>

-To allow users from one AWS account to access resources in another AWS account, create a role that defines who can access it and what permissions it grants to users that switch to it\.
+You can allow users from one AWS account to access resources in another AWS account\.
+To do this, create a role that defines who can access it and what permissions it grants to users that switch to it\.

 In this step of the tutorial, you create the role in the Production account and specify the Development account as a trusted entity\.
 You also limit the role's permissions to only read and write access to the `productionapp` bucket\.
 Anyone who is granted permission to use the role can read and write to the `productionapp` bucket\.